erclaudio/Resources/README.md

 # Resources
-Resources im currently using to learn
+Resources im currently using to learn.

+Credits go to the publishers and writers